FBI finds 200 sex trafficking victims, including 59 missing kids

 (NewsNation) — The FBI announced Tuesday it found more than 200 sex trafficking victims and more than 125 suspects during a two-week child exploitation operation in July.

-During “Operation Cross Country,” the FBI located 59 victims of child sex trafficking and child sexual exploitation and 59 missing children.
-It was also in partnership with the National Center for Missing and Exploited Children.
+During “Operation Cross Country,” the FBI also located 59 victims of child sex trafficking and child sexual exploitation and 59 missing children.
+The operation was in partnership with the National Center for Missing and Exploited Children.

-The agency teamed with other federal agencies and state and local police to identify or arrest 126 suspects of child sexual exploitation and human trafficking and 68 suspected traffickers.
+The FBI teamed with other federal agencies and state and local police to identify or arrest 126 suspects of child sexual exploitation and human trafficking and 68 suspected traffickers.

 “Human trafficking is a grave violation of human rights that preys on the most vulnerable members of our society,” FBI Director Christopher Wray said in a statement.
 “The FBI’s actions against this threat never waver, as we continue to send our message that these atrocities will not be tolerated.”